Inti Raymi 2026: Guide, Tickets, Schedule & Tips

 What is the Inti Raymi festival?

-Inti Raymi is a traditional Incan festival that celebrates the Sun God, Inti.
+Inti Raymi Peru is a traditional Incan festival that celebrates the Sun God, Inti.
 It is held annually on June 24th in Cusco, Peru.
 The festival involves music, dancing, processions, and ritualistic ceremonies.

 When is the Inti Raymi festival celebrated?